MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 | Refresh frequency | Daily |
 | Category | Orchestration |
 | Recommended action(s) | - Use work queues to group and process multiple work items in a run. </br>- Prioritize them based on their importance and expiration date, and improve processing throughput, overall efficiency, and resiliency. </br>- You also get robust monitoring capabilities (including the ability to reprioritize or reprocess work as needed). |

+## Known limitations

+- Deletion of older recommendation is not yet supported through the user experience in automation center.
+If you wish to clean-up recommendations, consider using the [Dataverse bulk-delete](/power-platform/admin/delete-bulk-records) feature.